GallifreyGoTutoural/.github/profile/README.md

 # 👋 Welcome to Gallifrey's Go Tutorial !
 [Englis](https://github.com/GallifreyGoTutoural/.github/tree/main/profile#readme) || [中文](https://github.com/GallifreyGoTutoural/.github/blob/main/%E8%BD%AE%E5%BB%93/README.md)
 ## 🧙About us
 This organization contains several repositories with Go language tutorial projects.
-All projects are based on the official Go documentation at [Tutorials - The Go Programming Language (google.cn)](https://go.dev/doc/tutorial).It is designed to help the majority of Go language lovers better learn and use this language.
+All projects are based on the official Go documentation at [Tutorials - The Go Programming Language](https://go.dev/doc/tutorial/).It is designed to help the majority of Go language lovers better learn and use this language.

 ## 💻Repositories
-Follow projects in this organization are based on the official Go documentation at [Tutorials - The Go Programming Language (google.cn)](https://golang.google.cn/doc/tutorial/).
+Follow projects in this organization are based on the official Go documentation at [Tutorials - The Go Programming Language](https://go.dev/doc/tutorial/).
 - [getting-started](https://github.com/GallifreyGoTutoural/getting-started): Introduces the basic concepts and syntax of the Go language.
 - [create-a-module](https://github.com/GallifreyGoTutoural/create-a-module): Introduces how to create and use Go language modules.
 - [multi-module-workspaces](https://github.com/GallifreyGoTutoural/multi-module-workspaces): Introduces how to use multiple modules to compose a workspace.